The NGO dedicated to the binturong

 Main objective: understand the links between binturong and the forest

-All the results of our studies are or will be the subject of scientific publications, most of which are freely accessible.
-For more information, go to the scientific documentation section.
+All the results of our studies are or will be subject of scientific publications, most of which are freely available.
+For more information, you can go to the scientific documentation section.

-Since 2023, photographic traps have been installed in a protected area in the center of the island to highlight the binturong's preferences in terms of micro-environment.
+Since 2023, photographic traps have been installed in a protected area in the centre of the island to highlight binturong’s preferences at the micro-habitat level.

-The data are still being acquired.
-The aim is to repeat this protocol in other parts of the island.
-This will enable us to assess the characteristics common to the areas in which the binturong is most frequently observed.
-This will enable us to categorize Palawan's different habitats according to their suitability for the binturong's needs, and the characteristics identified may enable us to rehabilitate environments initially hostile to this species.
+Data is still being acquired and the goal will be to extend this protocol to other parts of the island.
+This will allow us to assess the characteristics common to areas where binturong is most frequently observed.
+We will be able to categorise the different habitats of Palawan according to their adequacy with the needs of the binturong.
+The identified characteristics will then be used to identify priority conservation areas.

-Study in progress: impact of typhoons on binturongs
+Study in progress: analysis of the impact of typhoons on binturongs

-Since 2024, we have reinstalled camera traps in our first study forest, located further to the northeast of the island.
-The aim is to analyze the impact of typhoon Odette in 2021 on the binturong population, and thus study their resilience.
+Since 2024, we have reinstalled photo traps in our first study site, located further northeast of the island.
+The objective is to analyze the the impacts of Typhoon Odette in 2021 on the binturong population, and thus study their resilience..

 The players in the field: an international, multidisciplinary team